-AOI vs. X-Ray Testing in PCB Manufacturing
+AOI and X-Ray PCB Inspection in PCB Assembly

 Although they operate in very different ways, automated optical inspection (AOI) and X-ray inspection are both non-destructive testing techniques used to find PCB faults.